smaroukis/til-source/README.md

 The raw markdown notes for my til website (TODO add link)

+> Note: Image files aren't included here so viewing notes in the git repo will be incomplete.

 ### TODOs
 - [ ] add templater copy below